wxjiao/wxjiao.github.io/_pages/teaching_aie.md

 ### **Grading**
 This is a research driven, hands-on class.
 Your participation is important.

-The final assessment will be a combination of classroom participation, graded exercises and the project.
+The final assessment will be a combination of classroom participation, graded exercises, research paper presentation and the project.
 There will be 4 exercise sets which will be a mix of theoretical and implementation problems.
 Exercises will be released roughly every 4 weeks, and will total to 40% of your grade.
-Classroom participation (including a research paper presentation and writing class presentation summaries) will account for 20% of the grade.
-The project will account of the rest of the grade (40%).
+Classroom participation (writing class presentation summaries and discussion forum participation) will account for 20% of the grade.
+Research paper presentation will account for 10% of the grade and the project will account of the rest of the grade (30%).
 There will be no written exams.

 **Lectures:** Thu 16:15-18:00 Zoom link (see Moodle)